-While eating small meals throughout the day is ideal to keep your metabolism high and your blood sugar leveled, it’s also important to infuse those meals with foods that fill you up–foods that are high in fiber, protein, and heart-healthy fats so that you feel satisfied and don’t crash before your next meal.
+While eating small meals throughout the day is ideal to keep your metabolism high and your blood sugar leveled, it’s also important to infuse those meals with foods that fill you up– healthy foods that are high in fiber, protein, and heart-healthy fats so that you feel satisfied and don’t crash before your next meal.

-Here are 10 of my favorite foods that’ll help you stay on course!
+Here are the top 10 healthy foods that’ll fill you up and help you stay on course!